 The easiest way to avoid the pitfall of desperation is to learn to live well below your means.
 In the simplest terms possible, this means making sure your income outnumbers your expenses to ensure there is always money in the bank.
 You want to avoid living payday-to-payday with the mindset of “I’ll just make more later.”
 It doesn’t matter what your income level is – I have met people who make $2000 a month with more savings and comfortable living situations than people who make five figures a month and are perpetually broke, living payday-to-payday, dollar to dollar.

 The first step you can take to achieve this is through lowering your monthly fixed costs.
 This means bills you are locked into making regular monthly payments on, including things like rent, mortgage, insurance, car lease, utility bills, minimum credit card payments, and so on.
-Adding up all of these expenses sums up to the minimum amount of money you need every month just to survive.
+Adding up all of these expenses sums up the minimum amount of money you need every month just to survive.
 If you live in the fanciest condo in downtown Toronto and have monthly bills that add up to $8000 a month versus living more modestly and having fixed monthly bills of $2000, it is a lot less pressure on you to make the bare minimum to survive.
 If you have a slow month, it is much easier to make do when your fixed costs are low, and if you have a killer month, you’ve now not only made enough to cover your living costs, but now have more disposable income available to stash away for rainier days.

 The kind of fixed costs to lower is all dependent on you and your own needs.
 I personally downgraded my living situation by moving back in with my parents and out of the condo I was struggling to afford, and buying a used car with cash rather than dealing with a monthly lease or finance payment.
 If you find yourself struggling to pay rent every month, it might be a smart move to consider downgrading your living situation to something that is more financially comfortable for you, and if your car payments are so high they’re almost causing you an aneurysm every month, it might be worth considering downgrading your automobile to one you can buy outright with cash.

 Pay your bills first.
 A lot of people seem to have the bad habit of spending on themselves and other non-essentials while leaving their bills for last.
 “Oh, whatever, I’ll just make my rent money next week!”
-Then, before they know it, rent is due in 3 days, they’re $1500 short, and business has dried up.
+Then, before they know it, rent is due in 3 days and business has dried up.
 Enter stress, panic, and desperation, and rinse and repeat this cycle every month.
 This unnecessary stress can really be avoided by making sure the first amount of money that comes in that month is immediately allocated towards your essential must-pay fixed costs.